 These buttery benne wafers will melt in your mouth.
 Their nutty toasted aroma and caramelized crunch recalling memories of holidays past and dreams yet to come.

 Crisp yet chewy, plain or dipped or drizzled in chocolate, these classic cookies will transport you through time and place with each delicious bite.

 More than a treat, benne cookies connect us to those who came before while bringing sweetness and community to gatherings present.
 Savor the flavors, and let the seeds of benne inspire you to reflect, rejoice, and look forward to the future.

-Traditional Benne wafers tend to be crunchy and crisp and plain without chocolate.
+Traditional Benne wafers tend to be crunchy and crisp and plain.
 I prefer mine chewy and crisp.
-Nothing like a chewy and crispy cookie.
-I wanted to dress the cookies up for the holidays , so I drizzled them with melted chocolate.
+I also wanted to dress the cookies up for the holidays , so I drizzled them with melted chocolate.

 Benne wafer quick tips: